Ten Tips When for Asking for a Raise

 6, Don’t ask via email.
 Although it’s acceptable to schedule a meeting via email, you really should have the conversation about getting a raise in person.
 It’s the best way to show that you’re serious, and will also allow you to gauge your boss’s reaction to your request.

-Just send your boss an email, or ask in person, if he or she might have a block of time free to discuss a question regarding your salary.
-You might even see if he or she is available for a lunch meeting, which can be a good setting to have a conversation.
+Just send your boss an email, or ask in person, when they might have a block of time free to discuss a question regarding your salary.
+You might even see if they are available for a lunch meeting, which can be a good setting to have a conversation.

 7. Don’t ask at a high-stress time.
 Use common sense when you approach your supervisor about the possibility of a raise.
 If your boss is particularly stressed and overworked, it’s probably not the best time to bring up the topic.
 If you can, wait it out and ask during a lull, or at least when you see that your supervisor is in a good mood.